-The NDC Transport Initiative for Asia is a joint programme of seven organisations and is is funded by the International Climate Initiative (IKI) of the German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+The NDC Transport Initiative for Asia is a joint programme of seven organisations and is is funded by the International Climate Initiative (IKI) which is implemented by the Federal Ministry for Economic Affairs and Climate Action (BMWK) and in close cooperation with the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).
 Implementing organisations are GIZ, World Resources Institute (WRI), International Council on Clean Transportation (ICCT), International Transport Forum (ITF), Agora Verkehrswende (AGORA), SLOCAT Partnership on Sustainable, Low Carbon Transport and Renewable Energy Policy Network for the 21st Century (REN21).

 The regional initiative aims at a holistic approach to decarbonize the transport sector in India, China and Vietnam.
 This includes, for example, the development of a coherent strategy for efficient policy approaches which is coordinated between various sector ministries, civil society and the private sector.